-Congress Hasn't Raised The Minimum Wage In Over 10 Years & It's Having A Real Impact
+Congress Hasn't Raised The Minimum Wage In So Long, It Set A Record

 Thanks to inflation, a dollar is worth less than it was a decade ago — and yet Congress hasn't raised the minimum wage in over 10 years.
 That's the longest-ever stretch of time during which the federal minimum wage has remained stagnant, Vox reports, and according to a new study, workers have taken a serious financial hit because of it.